ductwork/ductwork.github.io/basics/defining-pipelines.md

 ---

-Now we're finally ready to trigger the pipelines to run!
+Next, we're ready to run the `ductwork` processes.